vnphanquang/pq-typewriterjs/README.md

 **pq-typewriterjs** (*pq*) is a small Javascript library that provides a solution to typing animation on the web.
 It employs ES6 class syntatic sugar with an object-oriented approach in mind.

-There are plenty of solutions out there, and if you only need a one-time, single-line typing animation in pure CSS, this might not be for you.
+There are plenty of solutions out there, and if you only need an one-time, single-line typing animation in pure CSS, this might not be for you.
 But read on, since *pq* offers some features that you might be looking for:

 - Parameterization with [commands](#2-write-commands-in-markup) in HTML markup through comments (hence no interference with document flow),
 - Multi-line dynamic typing & deleting,